derysudrajat/Madhang/README.md

 # Madhang
 This project about app to help order menu by itself in restaurant.
-This project built using `Java` as main Language, and this priject purpose for my Advance Database exam.
+This project built using `Java` as main Language, and this project purpose for my Advance Database exam.

 ## Getting Started